-When you give a telephone number directly to us, or place a telephone call to us, you authorize us to place calls to you at that number.
-You understand that a "telephone number" includes a cell phone number and "calls" include both telephone calls and text messages to or from your phone or cell phone.
+When you give us your telephone number, you authorize us to place calls to you at that number.
+You understand that a "telephone number" includes a cell phone number and "calls" include both telephone calls and text messages.
 As examples, we may place calls to you about fraud alerts, deposit holds, and amounts you owe us (collection calls) on your account.
 When we place calls to you, we may use automatic dialers and artificial, text, or prerecorded messages.

 You authorize us to monitor, and to record, telephone conversations and other electronic communications you have with us and with our representatives for reasonable business purposes, including security and quality assurance.
-We will not remind you that we may be monitoring or recording a call at the outset of the call unless required by law to do so.